-ANNA: The three-day tour was Frank's idea.
+ANNA: The four-day tour was Frank's idea.
 We'd taken up cycling after the kids left home, joining other MAMILs and MAWILs doing weekend circuits in the park.
 I grew to enjoy the rides and conversations at the rear of our regular group while Frank rode up-front.
 But I'd never contemplated a longer ride.
 And I was tired and sore after a dispiriting first day of puncture repairs and falling into a ditch.

 FRANK: I'd bought matching bikes for our thirtieth wedding anniversary.
 Anna had rolled her eyes, but we were both carrying middle-aged padding and needed the exercise.
 She'd also been unenthusiastic about the weekend group.
 But before long, Anna seemed to find her place cruising and gossiping at the back.
 Though, I'd urged her to put in more effort and join me at the front of the peloton.

 ANNA: I should have stood my ground and said no when Frank suggested we set off at dawn.
 But that's the story of our marriage.
 He hatches grand plans, ignores my protests and browbeats me into following him.
 He was the same with the kids.
 That's why they moved out, and I couldn't blame them.
 I've wished for the courage to leave Frank several times, too.